Dogstudio/highway/README.md

 Last but not least, **Highway** extends [**tiny-emitter**](https://github.com/scottcorgan/tiny-emitter) to send events along the navigation process you can listen to in order to extend its capabilities.
 There are three events available for you:

+- `NAVIGATE_CALL`: Trigger right after a link or an history button of the browser is clicked.
 - `NAVIGATE_START`: Trigger when a navigation starts.
 - `NAVIGATE_END`: Trigger when a navigation ends.
 - `NAVIGATE_IN`: Trigger when the `in` transition starts.
 - `NAVIGATE_OUT`: Trigger when the `out` transition starts.
 - `NAVIGATE_ERROR`: Trigger when an error occurs in navigation process.

-All events except `NAVIGATE_ERROR` give you access to some parameters in this order:
+All events except `NAVIGATE_CALL` and `NAVIGATE_ERROR` give you access to some parameters in this order:

 - `from`: The renderer of the page you come from.
 - `to`: The renderer of the page you go to.